truchas/truchas/BUILDING.md

 #### Requirements
 The Truchas build system assumes a UNIX-like environment.
-Current development and testing is done on 64-bit Linux and Cray CLE platforms.
+Current development and testing is done on 64-bit Linux, Cray CLE and Mac platforms (experimental).
 * Fortran and C/C++ compilers.
 The compiler executables must be in your path.
   We use and test with the following compilers.
     - Intel Fortran and C/C++: